 If you’ve been missing flavor in your day-to-day cooking, then this Cajun Salmon with Shrimp & Cream Sauce is the dish for you!
+Follow me, Chef Jenn, as I show you all my chef tips and tricks to make this amazing keto Cajun seafood recipe perfectly every time!

 This keto main dish and low-carb recipe is a one-pan wonder, but be prepared, because the sauce is so good, you’ll want to scoop up every last drop!